socketry/utopia/documentation/pages/wiki/faq/what-is-xnode/content.md

 <h1><utopia:content/></h1>
 ```

-When the parser encounters `<content:heading>...` in the main page, it would evaluate the above template. `<utopia:content/>` is a special tag that evaluates to the content that the invoking take provided, so in this case `"Welcome to my page"`.
+When the parser encounters `<content:heading>...` in the main page, it would evaluate the above template. `<utopia:content/>` is a special tag that evaluates to the content that the parent tag provided, so in this case: `"Welcome to my page"`.
 Thus, the final output is `<h1>Welcome to my page</h1>`.